ChiaWen-Kao/DECO7180-Aussie_Wildlife/README.md

 ---

 # Team Member
-Developed in the DECO7180 - Design Studio course at the University of Queensland.
+Developed in the DECO7180 - Design Computing Studio course at the University of Queensland.

 | Name | Program |
 |----- |---------|